 The overall aim of the programme is to help staff develop and enhance their practice as educators in HE.
 Colleagues who take the programme will be able to complete observations and practice teaching skills, and learn about a variety of educational methods and theories of learning.

 The programme aims to support Queen Mary's strategic priorities for its education provision in Strategy 2030 by equipping staff with the knowledge, skills and attitudes that will make them confident, effective and inclusive practitioners in their role.
 The programme reflects on and accommodates the needs of the different disciplines, schools/institutes and professional services at Queen Mary, and our diverse student population.
 The programme aims to:

 Participants who successfully complete the programme will be able to:

-There are seven summative assessments on PGCert Academic Practice, all coursework: one is a presentation, while six are written.
+All assessment on the programme is authentic coursework which takes a variety of forms such as session plans, oral presentations on learning resources, written reflection on teaching observations and curriculum design reports.
 All assessments are aligned to Descriptor 2 of the UK Professional Standards Framework.
 Please see the Taught Programmes Handbook for the full criteria.